At the end of a busy day, the last thing a CIO or IT system administrator wants is a phone call about a mission-critical system, like PLM, going down.

-The growing list of IT functions over the years have caused leaders to either expand department headcount or look to outside help.
+The growing list of IT functions over the years has caused leaders to either expand department headcount or look to outside help.

 Let's take a look and see if you fall into this category.